Tutorials

 Hannes Kulovits and Andreas Rauber

 The rapid technological changes in today’s information landscape have considerably turned the preservation of digital information into a pressing challenge.
 A lot of different strategies, i.e. preservation actions, have been proposed to tackle this challenge.
 However, which strategy to choose, and subsequently which tools to select to implement it, poses significant challenges.
 The creation of a concrete plan for preserving an institution’s collection of digital objects requires the evaluation of possible preservation solutions against clearly defined and measurable criteria.
 Preservation planning aids in this decision making process to find the best preservation strategy considering the institution’s requirements, the planning context and possible actions applicable to the objects contained in the repository.
 Performed manually, even evaluating a rather small number of possible solutions against requirements takes a good deal of time.
 Plato, a web based, interactive software tool, supports and partly automates this process.
-This tutorial showed by means of Plato, how to create such a preservation plan.
+This tutorial will show by means of Plato, how to create such a preservation plan.